Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 The King of Japanese Rice: Koshihikari

-There are said to be more than 300 rice varieties in Japan, grown across different regions.
+There are more than 300 varieties of rice grown in Japan, across different regions of the country.

 Among them, Koshihikari is one of the most well known.